MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxsparkdataops.md

 ---

 # required metadata
-title: "rxSparkListData, rxSparkRemoveData {RevoScaleR} function (RevoScaleR) | Microsoft Docs"
+title: "rxSparkListData, rxSparkRemoveData {RevoScaleR} function (RevoScaleR) "
 description: " Use these functions to manage the objects cached in the Spark memory system.
 These functions are only applicable when using [RxSpark](RxSpark.md) compute context. "
 keywords: "(RevoScaleR), rxSparkListData, rxSparkRemoveData {RevoScaleR}, rxSparkListData, rxSparkRemoveData"
 author: "heidisteen"